Quansight-Labs/JupyterLab-user-testing/results/user-testing-results.md

 ## For future tests

-Reflecting on the findings and gaps in this set of tests, the following are questions to revisit in the future.
+No test can answer all questions.
+For this series, the focus was on gathering baseline experience information for common notebook-related tasks in JupyterLab as navigated by disabled participants.
+In order to have a more comprehensive understanding of accessibility status in JupyterLab and in the notebook file, we would need to make a point and test more and different questions.
+Reflecting on the findings and gaps in this set of tests, the following are questions we could revisit in the future.

 - How might a screen reader user complete common notebook tasks in JupyterLab?
 - What are JupyterLab’s strengths and weaknesses when it comes to authoring notebooks and other documents with assistive tech?
 The script used in this test asked participants to edit existing cells, but did not ask them to start a notebook from scratch.
 - What more can we learn about navigating JupyterLab, especially with a variety of assistive tech?
 What are good examples of navigation that support disabled users?
 - What are the full range of notebook cell output types and what feedback to disabled users have on each type?
-- What is the real time collaboration experience in JupyterLab like for assistive tech users?
-This question requires JupyterLab collaboration modes to be more stable before it can be tested.
+- How do disabled users interact with cell status features?
+Where does it fail them?
+What do they do instead?

 As mentioned in the Limits section, the sample we were able to test with for these sessions was not as comprehensive of varied disabilities and assistive tech as we would like.
 Recruitment for these sessions was done within existing JupyterLab community spaces and was mostly self-selected; future tests would likely benefit from a more selective sample and outreach to disability communities where appropriate.
 This should be done with careful consideration as the history of people who make products interrupting disability communities and asking for labor is a fraught one.

 A usability testing style script was chosen for this testing session because of the need for scoped and actionable accessibility feedback in JupyterLab, project timeline, available team, and other logistical constraints.
 After these results, we can recommend that observational/[field studies](https://www.nngroup.com/articles/field-studies/) would be useful in understanding the broader, holistic accessibility issues within JupyterLab’s user experience that a study like this is not suited to survey.

+## Funding

+This work was funded by a [Chan Zuckerberg Initiative Essential Open Source Software for Science grant](https://chanzuckerberg.com/eoss/proposals/inclusive-and-accessible-scientific-computing-in-the-jupyter-ecosystem/).
+The [full grant proposal can be found on the jupyter/accessibility repository](https://github.com/jupyter/accessibility/blob/da6db43da092255c205ce1603d0d10b1f51c131b/docs/funding/Inclusive_and_Accessible_Scientific_Computing_in_Jupyter_Ecosystem_SUBMITTED_PROPOSAL.pdf).